nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 Each ISP has a local DNS server.
 When a host connects to an ISP, the ISP provides the host with the IP addresses of one or more of its local DNS servers.

 Example:
-Suppose the host cis.poly.edu desires the IP address of gaia.cs.umass.edu and  Polytechnic’s local DNS server is called dns.poly.edu and that an authoritative DNS server for gaia.cs.umass.edu is called dns.umass.edu.
+Suppose the host cis.poly.edu desires the IP address of gaia.cs.umass.edu, Polytechnic’s local DNS server is called dns.poly.edu, and the authoritative DNS server for gaia.cs.umass.edu is called dns.umass.edu.

 1. The host cis.poly.edu first a DNS query message to its local DNS server, dns.poly.edu.
 2. The local DNS server forwards the query message to a root DNS server.